-Gas and Oil Fluid Leases.
-The planning area has moderate potential for oil and gas; however no leases currently exist in the DWMA (BLM 1998).
-Any future fluid mineral leases in the area would be subject to "no surface occupancy" provisions.
+Gas and Oil Fluid Leases-The planning area currently has no lands leased for oil and gas (BLM 1998), but all of the planning area has potentially moderate value for oil and gas.
+Any future fluid mineral leases within the ACEC would be subject to no surface occupancy provisions.
 The land-use decision or stipulation identifies the no surface occupancy area and allowed or excepted uses in the area.
 No surface occupancy stipulations are used on oil and gas leases where drilling and/or operations impacts cannot be adequately mitigated but fluid mineral resources may be recovered by directional drilling.
-The LVRMP (BLM 1998) eliminated solid mineral leasing and locatable mineral practices and conducted validity determinations on pre-existing mining claims in the DWMA.

-Environmental Conditions.
-While mining is traditionally associated with negative environmental impacts such as poor water quality and wildlife mortality, strict regulations of mining practices from exploration to reclamation have reduced these effects.
+Environmental Conditions-While mining is traditionally associated with negative environmental impacts such as poor water quality and wildlife mortality, strict regulations of mining practices-from exploration to reclamation-have reduced these effects.
 The Nevada Bureau of Minerals and Geology estimates that \$560 million in reclamation bonds are currently posted to restore former mine areas to pre-mining conditions (NBMG 2004).
 Existing or historic mining operations are unlikely to inhibit tortoise recovery, provided these operations are subject to new and future environmental regulations.
 Agriculture-Agriculture is not a major economic factor in Clark County.
 The county's 253 farms comprise only 1% of the total agricultural acreage in Nevada.
 In 2002, Clark County ranked tenth in total market value of product sold in Nevada, generating \$6,626,000 in crop products and \$10,378,000 in livestock (NASS 2002).
 However, this economic contribution is relatively minor compared to the \$39 billion revenue generated by gaming and tourism during the same year (CBED 2005).
-Additionally, the BLM estimates that most farm and ranch inputs are purchased outside Clark County in Utah or California, thus contributing little income for the County (BLM 1998).
+Additionally, the BLM estimates that most farm and ranch inputs are purchased outside Clark County in Utah or California, thus contributing little income for the county (BLM 1998).